Berkeley-CS195/sp23/content/about.md

  * Provide peer reviews for 6 essays.
  * Complete the Ethics in the News assignment.

+We recognize that quite a few students enrolled late in the class and, therefore, we are making it possible to make up for the missed attendance of the first few lectures.
+[This post on Ed provides more information](https://edstem.org/us/courses/8605/discussion/596698).

 In the event that you do not earn the required number of points, we will provide an opportunity to make up extra work, though you should not count on this.